rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 contested.
 A candidate must satisfy all of the following requirements to have Alumni membership.

-1. The candidate must not be enrolled as a student at RIT or NTID.
+1. The candidate must not be enrolled as a student at the Rochester Institute of Technology in Henrietta, New York, United States.
-2. The candidate must have earned Active membership while at RIT or NTID.
+3. The candidate must have earned Active membership while at the Rochester Institute of Technology.
-3. The candidate must have applied for alumni membership within six months of leaving RIT or NTID.
+5. The candidate must have applied for alumni membership within six months of leaving the Rochester Institute of Technology.
 Alumni membership can also be granted after the six month time period upon approval of the Primary Officers.
    The Officers' Policy shall specify the application process for Alumni membership.

 ### Temporary Membership